taylor1791/arbiter-subpub/README.md

     var MyController = Arbiter.create()

+#### Arbiter.onError()
+This function sets the error handling function.
+When a subscriber throws a javascript exception this function executes.
+The default implementation warns the user.
+The this value is the same as the subscriber that threw.

+   Arbiter.onError( function( err, data, msg, internal_data ) {
+     // custom notification.
+   } );

 ## License
 This work is in the public domain and may be used in any way, for any purpose, without restriction.